OVERVIEW

 Teaching –Learning Methodology

-The course content in anatomy is delivered in two semesters of six months each, comprises of 680 teaching hoursadopting integrated learning format in combination with other preclinical subjects e.g. physiology and Biochemistry.
-The faculty formulate the learning objectives based on the course objectives and use appropriate T-L methodology for training sessions, which includes didactic lectures, tutorials, lecture cum demonstration, interactive lectures, problem solving session, flip class room and structured quiz session on dissection videos of different parts of the body. ?
+The course content in anatomy is delivered in two semesters of six months each and comprises of 680 teaching hoursadopting an integrated learning format in combination with other preclinical subjects e.g. physiology and Biochemistry.
+The faculty formulate the learning objectives based on the course objectives and use appropriate T-L methodology for training sessions, which includes didactic lectures, tutorials, lecture cum demonstration, interactive lectures, problem-solving sessions, flip classrooms and structured quiz sessions on dissection videos of different parts of the body. ?

 Teaching-Learning Facilities

-The department has been provided with air-conditioned lecture theatre of 200 capacity equipped with IT compatible LCD presentation facilities, conventionalOHP and white board to facilitate blended teaching learning sessions.
-For small group teaching, there are two-demonstration rooms with 80 seating capacity.
+The department has been provided with an air-conditioned lecture theatre of 200 capacity equipped with IT-compatible LCD presentation facilities, conventionalOHP and whiteboard to facilitate blended teaching-learning sessions.
+For small group teaching, there are two demonstration rooms with 80 seating capacity.

-For practicing laboratory and clinical skills, the department of anatomy has well ventilated dissection hall, cold storage room for cadavers, histology lab, well developed museum having human specimens with catalogues, normal and abnormal X-rays, CT scans and MRI, well marked assorted and loose bone sets for self study of bones.
+For practising laboratory and clinical skills, the department of anatomy has a well-ventilated dissection hall, a cold storage room for cadavers, a histology lab, a well-developed museum having human specimens with catalogues, normal and abnormal X-rays, CT scans and MRI, well-marked assorted and loose bone sets for self-study of bones.

 Course objectives and contents: